stacks-network/stacks-core/sip/sip-001-burn-election.md

 pseudo-random, and since the leader already committed to the key used to generate it, the leader cannot bias the new seed value once they learn the current seed.

+Because there is one election per burn chain block, there is one valid seed per epoch (and it may be a seed from a non-canonical fork's chain tip).
+However as long as the winning leader produces a valid block, a new, unbiased seed will be generated.
+In the event that an election does not occur in an epoch, or the leader does not produce a valid block, the next seed will be generated from the hash of the current seed and the epoch's burn chain block header hash.
+The reason this is reasonably safe in practice is because the resulting seed is still very hard to bias.
+This is because the burn chain miners are racing each other to find a hash collision using a random nonce, and miners who want to attempt to bias the seed by continuing to search for nonces that both bias the seed and solve the burn chain block risk losing the mining race against miners who do not.
+At the same time, it is unlikely that there will be epochs without a valid block being produced, because (1) attempting to produce a block is costly and (2) users can easily form burning pools to advance the state of the Stacks chain even if the "usual" leaders go offline.

 # Operation as a leader